France blunts EU on escalating Libya threat

 Years of instability have also helped radical Islamist groups and arms and oil smugglers to set up shop in the EU's southern neighbour.

-France has tried to build links with Haftar in order to protect its oil interests in the country, but Italy, the EU's other main player in the conflict, has backed the Government of National Accord (GNA) led by Fayez al-Serraj.
+France has built links with Haftar in order to protect its oil interests in the country, but Italy, the EU's other main player in the conflict, has backed the Government of National Accord (GNA) led by Fayez al-Serraj.

 "We need more unity, we need to speak with only one voice as Europeans, but unfortunately Europeans are divided on this," the Italian president of the European Parliament, Antonio Tajani, said on Wednesday.

-The EU divergence also comes amid Nato concern on Haftar's Russian links.
+The EU divergence comes amid Nato concern on Haftar's Russian links.

-Russia has given money, equipment, training, and diplomatic support to Haftar over the past three years, making it likely that it might want something in return.
+Russia has given money, equipment, training, and diplomatic support to Haftar over the past three years, making it likely that it will want something in return.

-"It is public knowledge that General Haftar is strongly dependent on Russia," Yehor Bozhok, Ukraine deputy foreign minister and former intelligence chief, told EUobserver in Brussels on Thursday.
+"It is public knowledge that General Haftar is strongly dependent on Russia," Yehor Bozhok, Ukraine's deputy foreign minister and former intelligence chief, told EUobserver in Brussels on Thursday.

 Russia's sponsorship of Haftar is part of a strategy to create a military "ring around the European Union", ranging from the Baltic Sea region, to the Black Sea, and the furthest regions of the Mediterranean, he said.

-Russia's already has a military base in Syria.
+Russia already has a military base in Syria.

-A new Russian base in Libya is also "difficult to exclude" as a future possibility, Vadym Prystaiko, Ukraine's ambassador to Nato, also told this website.
+And a new Russian base in Libya was "difficult to exclude" as a future possibility, Vadym Prystaiko, Ukraine's ambassador to Nato, told this website also on Thursday.

-Nato has deployed special battalions in the Baltic Sea and Black Sea regions to deter Russian aggression, but Russia's posture in Syria and Libya situation has prompted a discussion on posting forces to the south as well, Prystaiko added.
+Nato has deployed forces in the Baltic Sea and Black Sea regions to deter Russian aggression, but Russia's Mediterranean posture has prompted a new discussion on the south, Prystaiko added.

-"There's a competition about in which direction the alliance should go," he said.
+"There's a competition about which direction the alliance should go in," he said.

 "There are some countries on Nato's southern flank - Italy, Spain, Portugal - who see that their borders are not as well defended as [Nato's] northern borders," he said.

-"But a Russian base in Tripoli, Libya?
-This is something that would make Nato have to stretch its forces from to the south and the south-east," the ambassador said.
+"A Russian base in Tripoli, Libya?
+This is something that would make Nato have to stretch its forces to the south and the south-east," the ambassador said.

-Russia's presence in Syria already enabled it to control the flow of refugees to Europe, helping push more than one million people into the EU in 2015 alone and three million more into camps in Turkey in what Philip Mark Breedlove, a former US general at Nato, said amounted to "weaponisation" of migrants.
+Russia's presence in Syria already gave it control of the flow of refugees to Europe, helping push more than one million people into the EU in 2015 alone and three million more into camps in Turkey.

+Philip Mark Breedlove, a former US general at Nato, said at the time it amounted to "weaponisation" of migrants.

-Its presence in Libya could make matters worse, Ukraine's Prystaiko said.
+And a Russian presence in Libya could make matters worse, Ukraine's Prystaiko said.

-"They [Russia] understand that if they push more refugees, then Germany, or someone from Germany will have to call Moscow and try to make a deal," he said.
+"They [Russia] understand that if they push more refugees [to Europe], then Germany, or someone from Germany, will have to call Moscow and try to make a deal," he said.